Michigan Clinical Research Unit (MCRU)

 MCRU Facilities and Hours of Operation:

-The main MCRU location in the Cardiovascular Center (CVC) is an extended stay unit with five beds that are used for outpatient and overnight research activities and five exam rooms for outpatient activities.
-This unit is open 8 a.m. - 8 p.m. and provides predictable opportunities for extended stays and/or weekends.
+The main MCRU location is located in the Cardiovascular Center (CVC) on the medical campus.
+This is research space only with five overnight stay beds and five exam rooms that are used for outpatient and overnight research activities.
+This unit is open 8 a.m. - 8 p.m. and provides predictable opportunities for overnight stays and/or weekends.

-We also have Lobby M at Domino's Farms and service the Rachel Upjohn Building.
-Dominos Farms operates Monday through Friday from 8 a.m.- 4:30 p.m. and Rachel Upjohn Building site is serviced per request.
+We also have an outpatient site located in Lobby M at Domino's Farms and we provide service only to the Rachel Upjohn Building.
+Domino’s Farms operates Monday through Friday from 8 a.m. - 4:30 p.m.
 All of our sites are equipped to support adult and pediatric populations.

 How to access MCRU: